-If you lost your Swedish citizenship as a result of becoming a citizen of another country prior to July 1, 2001, you as of April 1, 2015 may regain it by submitting a request to the Swedish Migration Agency.
+If you have lost your Swedish citizenship as a result of becoming a citizen of another country prior to July 1, 2001, you may regain it by submitting a request to the Swedish Migration Agency.
 The fee is 475 SEK and is to be paid directly to the Migration Agency.

 I want to apply for a visa or a residence permit, or schedule an interview?

 Please contact the Embassy of Sweden in Washington, DC.
 The Consulate does not handle any kind of migration matters.